Mission Ferrari

 Mission Ferrari is an enclosed roller coaster located at Ferrari World on Yas Island in Abu Dhabi, United Arab Emirates.
-An SFX Coaster developed by Dynamic Attractions, the coaster stages thrilling ride elements against highly immersive media.
-Originally intended to operate in 2015, Mission Ferrari became notorious for spending eight years under construction due to issues with the highly sophisticated prototype hardware and the COVID-19 pandemic.
-Its costly development ultimately pushed Dynamic Attractions to declare bankruptcy shortly after the ride opened.
+An SFX Coaster developed by Dynamic Attractions, the coaster features roller coaster elements as well as story-driven media.
+Originally intended to operate in 2015, Mission Ferrari spent eight years under construction due to issues with its prototype hardware and the COVID-19 pandemic.
+Its costly development contributed to Dynamic Attractions declaring bankruptcy shortly after the ride opened.

 History

 Development

 During the 2000s, Dynamic Attractions worked on Revenge of the Mummy, an enclosed roller coaster located at various Universal Studios parks.
 The attraction is cited as having helped kick off an industry movement, in which parks sought to combine high thrills with immersive media and show sets.
-In response, Dynamic Attractions began developing the SFX Coaster, which would combine immersive sound and visual presentations with launch coaster hardware and cutting-edge physical elements; the Gyro Table, Side-Slide track-on-top-of-a-track, drop tracks, and Tilt&Drop seesaw section.
-The SFX Coaster concept took 500 person years to realize and involved full prototyping of the hardware.
+In response, Dynamic Attractions began developing the SFX Coaster, which would combine immersive sound and visual presentations with launches and physical elements such as the Gyro Table, Side-Slide track-on-top-of-a-track, drop tracks, and Tilt&Drop seesaw section.
+The SFX Coaster concept took 500 person years to realize and involved prototyping of the hardware.

-Ferrari World first opened in 2010 to great fanfare, but its offerings were sparse and initial attendance was poor.
-To rectify this, a major expansion initiative was announced in June 2014, which would see the installation of no less than seven new rides.
-Well before then, Yas Island proprietor Miral had envisioned a roller coaster capable of achieving everything that Dynamic Attractions was offering.
-Development began in 2012 in tandem with the SFX Coaster concept as a whole.
+Ferrari World first opened in 2010, but its initial attendance was low.
+In June 2014, the park announced a major expansion including seven new rides.
+Prior to this, Yas Island proprietor Miral had envisioned a roller coaster with immersive media and roller coaster elements; development began in 2012 in tandem with Dynamic Attractons' SFX Coaster concept as a whole.